 Even with the covid-19 pandemic completely writing off any potential income this year for Ceangail CIC, a project management company based in Stirling, the social enterprise pivoted its focus in July towards delivering a new virtual gig called The Frontline Festival Scotland.

-With Ceangail securing a grant from Scottish Enterprises Pivotal Enterprise Fund, it allowed the social enterprise to move its event online with its purpose of not only raising funds for several frontline charities but also to inject some life back into the creative industry by supporting Scottish artists.
+With Ceangail securing a grant from Scottish Enterprises Pivotal Enterprise Fund, it allowed the social enterprise to move its event online with its purpose of not only raising funds for several frontline charities but also injecting some life back into the creative industry by supporting Scottish artists.

 “It’s something we thought about for a few weeks,” explains Matt McGrandles, Director of Ceangail CIC.
 “I explored several outdoor venue options across central Scotland but it became clear we would be taking too much of a chance if the pandemic extended into the winter months so we decided that for the safety of everyone involved it would best to limit interactions of event crew, artists and fans.
 I think we have been proven right with that decision.”